dalenguyen/firebase-wordpress-docs/docs/extensions/jwt.rst

         const token = firebase.functions().httpsCallable('users-getCustomToken')
         token().then((result) => {
             if (result.data.status) {
+                // if you want to redirect user after signing, please add `redirect` param to the url
+                // the final url looks like: 'https://example.com?jwt=...&redirect=...'
-                const url = wpLink + result.data.data.token
+                // so in case you want redirect user dynamicly after signing in, use the `redirect` and build your own URL. const url = wpLink + result.data.data.token

                 // Open auto-login link for WP